Today’s post is written by Daniel Dancis, an Archivist in the Textual Processing Branch at the National Archives, College Park.

 CIAA posters generally conveyed the theme of American unity or Allied victory.[2]
 In the following additional examples created by Bernal, the leaders of the Axis countries are portrayed as bumbling cartoon characters when confronted with the united strength of the American republics.

-In the example above the muscular figure with the sombrero on his back represents Mexico (upper left, center); the U.S. is represented by the other large figure in a G.I.’s helmet (upper right).
+In the example above the muscular figure with the sombrero on his back represents Mexico (upper left, center); the U.S. is represented by the other heroic figure in a G.I.’s helmet (upper right).
 In the middle ground a silhouette of a factory represents the combined industrial strength of the two nations.
 In the foreground, caricatures of Mussolini, Hitler, and Hirohito look up in fear and awe.

 At the National Archives in College Park, MD the records of the CIAA are found in Record Group 229, Records of the Office of Inter-American Affairs (OIAA – as CIAA was known after March 1945).
 However, in the case of Arias Bernal, more details about him and his trip are found in the series General Records, U.S. Embassy, Mexico, 1937-1963 (NAID 1676970) from Record Group 84, Records of the Foreign Service Posts of the Department of State.
 Here, in file “820.02 Propaganda Project: Arias Bernal’s Trip to Washington” (NAID 74618203), the story of Bernal’s trip comes to light through correspondence between officials from the Department of State in Washington, the American Embassy in Mexico City, and the CIAA.
 The records in this file provide a picture of Bernal as he was viewed by American officials, details about his personal life, and information regarding preparations made for his trip and project.
 In addition, the file provides an opportunity to see the workings of American foreign policy at the time.